oracle/weblogic-kubernetes-operator/documentation/staging/content/quickstart/install.md

        --set serviceAccount=sample-weblogic-operator-sa \
        --wait
      ```
-     This Helm release deploys the operator with the default behavior of managing Domains in all Kubernetes namespace with the label `weblogic-operator=enabled`.
+     This Helm release deploys the operator with the default behavior of managing Domains in all Kubernetes namespaces with the label `weblogic-operator=enabled`.

 1. Verify that the operator's pod is running by listing the pods in the operator's namespace.
 You should see one
    for the operator and one for the [conversion webhook]({{< relref "/managing-operators/conversion-webhook#introduction" >}}), a